AmyKeedwell/Milestone-Project-Resume/README.md

     * Found that the portoflio videos do not center when opened in Internet Explorer - I have spent alot of time googling a solution but still unsure on how to fix this so is still an issue unfortunately.

 * Sent GitHub Pages link to family and friends to test on any devices and feedback if any issues are found.
-    * One issue flagged was that the navbar doesn't retract once a nav item has been clicked on - I aimed to finish this but couldn't find a solution without using JavaScript.
+    * One issue flagged was that the navbar doesn't retract once a nav item has been clicked on - I aimed to fix this but couldn't find a solution without using JavaScript.
     * One issue was that the social links in the footer were not centering on smaller screens.
 I changed the alignment and fixed this issue by removing the float class and centering the text.

 * Posted my code in the peer-code-review section on slack for fellow students to test and give any feeback and constructive criticism.